artemlat/bash_commands/README.md

 ```

 ### 22. Write a bash script which does the steps # 3-8, # 13:
 *Create a folder "linux_terminal" and enter it.
-Then oper bash console:*
+Then open bash console:*
 ```
 vim script.sh
 ```